p3zo/rhythmic-relationships/scripts/README.md

 `prepare_data.py`: Create a new dataset.
 See instructions in [Create the dataset](../README.md#create-the-dataset)

+`dimensionality_reduction.py`: performs dimensionality reduction over PartDatasets using both MDS and t-SNE, and visualizes the resulting low-dimensional space.

 `train_0a.py`: Train a model.
 Update `model_config.yml` to specify a new training configuration.

 `inference_pattern_to_pattern.py`: Load a pattern_to_pattern model and perform inference using a specified input.